Judge jails congressional candidate through election for DUI

-DALTON, Ga.
-(AP) — A judge has ordered a Georgia congressional candidate convicted of drunken driving to spend the next six months in jail — a sentence that would keep the candidate locked up through Election Day.
+A Georgia congressional candidate convicted of drunken driving was ordered by a judge Tuesday to spend the next six months in jail — a sentence that would keep the candidate locked up long past Election Day.

-Democrat Steven Foster was sentenced Tuesday by a Superior Court judge in Whitfield County.
-Foster was nominated in the May 22 primary to challenge Republican U.S. Rep. Tom Graves in northwest Georgia’s 14th Congressional District.
+It was unclear what would become of Democrat Steven Foster’s campaign after he was sentenced by a Superior Court judge in Whitfield County.
+He was the only Democrat to run in the May 22 primary for the party’s nomination to challenge U.S. Rep. Tom Graves in northwest Georgia’s 14th Congressional District.

-Dan Lovingood is the Democratic Party chairman for the 14th District.
-He said his understanding is that Foster will remain on the November ballot unless he withdraws from the race.
+Dan Lovingood, the 14th District chairman for the state Democratic Party, said Foster could remain on the November ballot if he refuses to quit the race.

-Graves hasn’t faced an opponent since 2012, when he beat his last Democratic challenger with 73 percent of the vote.

 Most Read Nation & World Stories